lrdj/goodlookslikethis/_cases_leadership/saas-scaleup.md

 After commissioning a map of how the different teams aligned (or didn't) and developing an understanding of how the inputs and outputs passed between the different groups with what outcomes, I set up short strategic design sprints with each team and created a series of blueprints for how the organisation could succeed.

 The first team I worked with was the design research unit.
-Over the course of five, intensive days, I took them through my transformation process:
+Over the course of three, intensive days, I took them through my process:

 **1. Setting foundations for creativity**
 Awareness, warm-ups, creative and lateral thinking exercises, establishing emotional safety.